Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

 One of the system requirements for configuring the VM as a builder is to install libsbml.
 This used to be available via brew and it was installed in /usr/local/Cellar.
-They have sinced dropped it and I downloaded it from SourceForge and it was installed in /usr/local/lib and /usr/local/bin.
+They have since dropped it.
+For this installation, it was downloaded from SourceForge and was installed in /usr/local/lib and /usr/local/bin.

 Everything I've read indicates that /usr/local should not a SIP protected area, however, that was not my experience.
 The runtime linker could not find the /usr/local/lib/libsbml.5.dynlib.

-I tried adding the path to /etc/profile DYLD_LIBRARY_PATH but the dynamic link editor dyld ignores environment variables when launching protected processes.
-Again, I wouldn't think /usr/local/lib would have been a protected area but it is.
+I tried adding the path to /etc/profile DYLD_LIBRARY_PATH but these variables were ignored when launching protected processes.

-There may be another way around this but for the time being I've disabled SIP on celaya2 so I could add the path to /etc/profile DYLD_LIBRARY_PATH.
+There may be another way around this but for the time being I've disabled SIP on celaya2 so the path could be added to /etc/profile DYLD_LIBRARY_PATH.

 To disable SIP you must boot into recovery mode.
 A monitor, keyboard and mouse are necessary.
 Follow instructions here:

 https://kb.parallels.com/en/116526

+Once in recovery mode:

+    csrutil disable
+    reboot

+The machine should reboot into "regular" mode with SIP disabled:

+    csrutil status

 <a name="configure-vm-guest-as-build-machine"></a>
 ## Configure VM Guest as build machine